ITDP/the-online-brt-planning-guide/README.md

 Since we already have Node.js installed for _manu_, the easiest way to do this is with [`http-server`](https://www.npmjs.com/package/http-server) (you can install it with `npm install -g http-server`).

-Then, also at the root folder of the project, simply run `http-server .generated/html --ext html -o`.
+Then, also at the root folder of the project, simply run `http-server .generated/html --ext html` and open the page indicated in your preferred browser.

 #### How to build the PDF?